caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 	•	3rd Prize: $2,000 with a certificate and medal (5 per category)
 	•	Shortlisted Entries: certificate and a prize.
 (12 per category)

+Total bonus: 100,000 USD

+Each one of A and B Categories shall receive:
+* 1no. of First Prize, $20,000 with the certificate and medal for each prize.
+* 2nos. of Second Prize, $10,000 with the certificate and medal for each prize.
+* 5nos. of Third Prize, $2,000 with the certificate and medal for each prize.
+* 12nos. of shortlisted prizes with certificate.

 ## 活动时间/Dates